nikolatosamja/Kodetest/StolenTests/README.md

 ## What you'll be evaluated on

-You'll be evaluated on your ability to write tests that cover as many scenarios (line and path coverages) as possible and ophold best practices.
+You'll be evaluated on your ability to write tests that cover as many scenarios (line and path coverages) as possible and uphold best practices.

-Extra points are given if you write tests that are easy to understand what scenario is covered.
+Extra points are given, if you write tests that make it easy to understand what scenario is covered.